pmclellan/bench-rest-test/README.md

 Once the necessary JAR file has been generated (see *'Installation'* section) the test can be run by executing the following command:

     java -jar <project-root-dir>/target/rest-test-1.0.0.jar

+A log file called `'rest-test.log'` will be generated in the directory from which this command is run.